DeerTears/MilkyTracker-GBT-Template/README.md

 # What is this?

 This is a .xm file that should be used as a template in Milkytracker for those who are making .mod files to be used in GBT Player.
-I'm going to be mentioning GBT Player's name a lot, if you're a GB Studio user then you should know that GB Studio relies on GBT Player for music playback.
+If you're a GB Studio user then you should know that GB Studio relies on GBT Player for music playback.

 # Why do I need a template?